mgrove36/bbc-young-reporter/_posts/2019-03-06-a-possible-autism-anorexia-link-has-been-found-so-what-are-we-doing-about-it.md

 image-caption: An anorexic girl | &copy; Getty
 layout: image-article
 categories: articles
+description: On the 27 February 2019, a possible link between autism and anorexia was discovered by Autistica, a charity devoted to making autistic people happy and healthy.
+They stated findings that suggested one in five women with anorexia may also have autism.
+Their Head of Science, Dr James Cusack, has pushed for the National Institute for Health and Clinical Excellence (NICE) to change their guidance to reflect this.
 ---

 On the 27 February 2019, a possible link between autism and anorexia was discovered by Autistica, a charity devoted to making autistic people happy and healthy.
 They stated findings that suggested one in five women with anorexia may also have autism.
 Their Head of Science, Dr James Cusack, has pushed for the National Institute for Health and Clinical Excellence (NICE) to change their guidance to reflect this.